VetSkill Level 3 Diploma

 - VTEC VN07 Life Stage Nursing Care and Support

 - VTEC VN08 Principles of Veterinary Nursing Care 2

 - VTEC VN09 Surgical Nursing and Patient Care

 - VTEC VN10 Practical Veterinary Nursing Skills 2

 Embedded within this qualification is the content required for a Student Veterinary Nurse to become a Suitably Qualified Person (SQP) for Companion Animals.

 - 2 – 2 and a half years, full-time

 - Day release

 What qualifications do I need to start?

-- Placement at an RCVS approved training practice or one which is seeking approval
+- Suitable employment as an apprentice Student Veterinary Nurse in an RCVS Approved Training Practice, or one which is seeking approval